matloff/fastStat/README.md

 > going to absurd lengths to make a point--the two statements are
 > linquistically equivalent, after all--but again, these instructors feel
 > that misintepretation is less likely this way.

+## Lesson INDICATORS:  Indicator Variables

+Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
+That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
+Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.
+They are also called *dummy variables* and in the case of machine learning people, *one-hot variables*.

+In this case, &#x100; reduces to the proportion of 1s, as with Q, the proportion of Yes responses to the opinion poll.
+After some algebraic simplification, it turns out that

+S<sup>2</sup> = &#x100; (1-&#x100;) / n

+(or use n-1 instead of n for s).

 ## Lesson CIAPPROX:  Confidence Intervals from Asymptotics